-After the initial assessment and testing is finished, our providers create a plan of care that is individually tailored to each patient.
-Afterward, our case manager works with the patient and the family to help with the plan of care.
+After the initial assessment , our providers will create a plan of care that is individually tailored to each patient.
+Our case manager will work with you and your family to implement the plan.

 Do I need a referral to make an appointment at the Memory Loss Assessment Clinic?